 His passion is one on one and small group training which he integrated to the Wellness Center when he was hired.
 When he first came here he was petrified at the idea of teaching a class, and now he loves doing them.
 Seeing the individual results such as walking better, relieving back pain, losing weight, and improving mentality is the most rewarding part of his job.
 Colin says getting the feedback from his residents and watching them meet their goals is so gratifying.

 As if the exercise he gets at work isn’t enough, Colin does circuit and interval training on his free time.
-He also enjoys family time with his wife and 2-year-old daughter.
+He also enjoys family time with his wife, son and daughter.

 Victoria and Priscilla – Housekeepers

 It’s not often that two best friends get to work together, but Victoria and Priscilla make the perfect duo.
 The team of two enjoy each other’s company while providing service and comfort to the residents.

 They have their individual housekeeping room assignments but help each other make beds and other tasks that require an extra hand.
 Together, they are scheduled to clean in every building on campus throughout the month.

 Priscilla came to the U.S from the Philippines in 1997.
 When she knew FTJ was hiring, she promoted the job to fellow customers in a store she frequents.
 Victoria came here in 1999.
 She remembers the exact day, March 25, 1999.
 She met Priscilla in the Filipino store who recruited her to apply for a housekeeping position.
 Housekeeping for Franke Tobey Jones was the first job for both when they moved to the United States.
 Through FTJ, they found each other and have been best friends for 21 years.